 - Calculation of Optimum Flight Level;

-- Calculation of FMS descent path (for Airbus aircraft known as IDLE factor);
+- Calculation of FMS descent path (for Airbus aircraft known as an IDLE factor);

 - Calculation of FMS fuel figures (EFOB).

 This increases pilots’ trust in the planned fuel figures and thus they tend to take less extra fuel on board.
-Summing up, safe overburns (underburns) are key in the reduction of captain’s discretionary fuel.
-APM output is also used in Aircraft Information Management Systems for the purpose of supporting tail-assignment.
-Until 2019 Wizz Air Flight Operations followed a legacy APM process, which required significant manual workload and in which precision was far from ideal.
-We spent most of the time preparing and processing the data, with not much time left for analyzing trends or results and the impact they had for our operations.
+Summing up, safe overburns (underburns) are key in the reduction of the captain’s discretionary fuel.
+APM output is also used in Aircraft Information Management Systems to support tail assignment.
+Until 2019 Wizz Air Flight Operations followed a legacy APM process, which required a significant manual workload and in which precision was far from ideal.
+We spent most of the time preparing and processing the data, with not much time left for analyzing trends or results and the impact they had on our operations.

-Another drawback was that the updating of performance factors took place every month or quarter depending on standard deviation of results.
+Another drawback was that the updating of performance factors took place every month or quarter depending on a standard deviation of results.
 Such lengthy intervals result in fuel penalties related to planning too much fuel until the new performance factor is available (for example the fuel burn of an aircraft might significantly decrease due to an engine change).
-As a result, in order to cater for cases where large differences in deterioration occurred, there was no other way than to apply a rounding-up policy.
-Otherwise, aircraft could fly for extended periods with a too low performance factor.
-In 2019 Wizz Air established a long-term cooperation with StorkJet, which supports airlines in aircraft performance monitoring and fuel efficiency optimization.
+As a result, in order to cater to cases where large differences in deterioration occurred, there was no other way than to apply a rounding-up policy.
+Otherwise, aircraft could fly for extended periods with a too-low performance factor.
+In 2019 Wizz Air established long-term cooperation with StorkJet, which supports airlines in aircraft performance monitoring and fuel efficiency optimization.

 Their solution named 'AdvancedAPM’ resolves the issues described above and fits much better into Wizz Air’s vision.
-With help of Advanced-APM, Wizz Air performance monitoring process is now:
+With help of Advanced-APM, Wizz Air’s performance monitoring process is now:

 - Fully automatic, requiring only analytical workload on the Flight Ops side;